 One concern, however, is that if Mr Modi’s strategy is to gradually turn the wind in his favor and eventually implement a nationwide ban on cow killing, then he needs to keep in mind that, God forbid, if he fails to do so, he would have, by then, prevented many genuine cow protectors from saving cows, quite often at the risk of their own lives, and allowed hundreds of thousands of cows to be killed.
 For this reason also, the mission to stop cow slaughter needs higher priority.
 If BJP, with support from RSS and VHP, cannot protect cows then there is no hope for India to see its old golden days, as other parties don’t seem to have any interest in such good work, and killing of cows and being peaceful don’t go together.

 The biggest challenge India faces today is, our political parties have become insanely corrupt over last few decades where leaders are shamelessly defending cow slaughter in the name of human rights.
-By this they have reached new height of insensitivity towards animals rights.
+By this they have reached new heights of insensitivity towards animals rights.
 They seem to have lost their last drop of good intelligence, or else any human being, especially those born in India, would not allow animals to be killed the way it is happening now in the country, not to speak of killing the most magnanimous cows.

 Foreign forces influencing Indian media is another nuisance that needs to be eradicated.
 If Indians can be adequately educated in Vedic science and trained in practicing Vedic philosophy, the myriads of challenges that the country faces today can be resolved without committing any violence.
 This will also help the world see the peace that is missing on the planet since centuries.